HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 21-year extension to the Ranger mining lease

 "On 14 November 1999 the Minister for Industry, Science and Resources issued a new Section 41 Authority allowing the continued operation of the Ranger project for a further 21 years from 9 January 2000.
 Although the term of the lease is assured, the NLC has reserved the right to renegotiate the environmental and financial terms of the lease at a later date."
-(ERA - Half Yearly Profit, Production & Exploration Report to 31 December 1999, 28 January 2000 external link)
+(ERA - Half Yearly Profit, Production & Exploration Report to 31 December 1999, 28 January 2000 )

 Production cutback by 27%